jaehyungpark/UCLA_courses/README.md

 # UCLA Course Materials
-This will be my repository for all CS and EE class I've took. <br />
+This will be the repository for relevant CS and EE class I've took. <br />
-I will be adding all relevant class/project codes, materials, hws I'vI've took.
+Materials will include notes, pdfs, class/project codes, and homeworks.

 # List of Materials
 Markup: * Computer Science